-We collect personal information from you and any devices you use when you: use our services, register for an account or certification examination with us, provide us information on a web form, update or add information to your account, participate in a community board discussion, or when you otherwise correspond with us.
+We collect personal information from you and any devices you use when you: use our Services, register for an account or certification examination with us, provide us information on a web form, update or add information to your account, participate in a community board discussion, or when you otherwise correspond with us.

-Some of this personal information, such as a way to identify you, is necessary in order to provide you with particular products and services such as courseware, certification services and member benefits.
-The provision of all other personal information is voluntary but may be necessary in order to use our services, such as tracking the certifications you have received.
+Some of this personal information, such as a way to identify you, is necessary in order to provide you with particular products and services such as courseware, certification services, and member benefits.
+The provision of all other personal information is voluntary, but may be necessary in order to use our Services, such as tracking the certifications you have received.

 DevOps Institute provides testing and certification services as a certification authority.
-We may collect your personal information (including name, address, email address, phone number, photo ID, video and audio recordings of examination sessions, and other information) to confirm your identity, deliver examinations and ensure the integrity of the certification process.
-As part of our certification services, we create additional personal data, including the results of your examination sessions, your certificates and digital badges.
+We may collect your personal information (including name, address, email address, phone number, photo ID, video and audio recordings of examination sessions, and other information you provide to us) to confirm your identity, deliver examinations and ensure the integrity of the certification process.
+As part of our certification services, we create additional personal data, including results of your examination sessions, your certificates and digital badges.

-We may also use your personal data for internal research, examination development or quality control purposes.
+We may also use your personal data for internal research to improve our Services, examination development, or quality control purposes.
 Extracts from examination sessions in anonymized form may be reproduced in published exam preparation material such as examination performance statistics.

-Some of our certification services are offered to you in cooperation with or through other organizations such as Registered Education Partners, courseware fulfillment platforms and/or testing platforms.
+Some of our certification services are offered to you in cooperation with or through other organizations such as accredited Education Partners, courseware fulfillment platforms and/or testing platforms.
 We may exchange your personal data with these partners and suppliers to the extent necessary to provide you with training and certification services.
-We require partners and suppliers to comply with data protection law, but we are not directly responsible for their privacy practices.
-For information on those practices, please refer to the privacy policies of the REPs, testing platforms and courseware fulfillment platforms who provide you with training, course content and certification services.
+We require partners and suppliers to comply with applicable data protection laws, but we are not directly responsible for their privacy practices.
+For information on those privacy practices, please refer to the privacy policies of the Education Partners, testing platforms and courseware fulfillment platforms who provide you with training, course content and certification services.

-You may receive electronic communications from DevOps Institute’s courseware fulfillment provider if you register for a class with one of our Registered Education Partners.
-Your Registered Education Partner and DevOps Institute’s courseware fulfillment partner only collect the minimum information (name, email address) in order to provide you with voucher codes for courseware and examinations.
+You may receive electronic communications from DevOps Institute’s courseware fulfillment provider if you register for a class with one of our Education Partners.
+Your Education Partner and DevOps Institute’s courseware fulfillment partner only collect the minimum information (name, email address) in order to provide you with voucher codes for courseware and examinations.
 To learn more about what information our courseware fulfillment partners and Education Partners collect please review their privacy policies.

-All DevOps Institute certification examinations are proctored by human invigilators whether in person or online who will ask for only the personal information necessary to confirm your identity.
-Online proctoring is conducted through DevOps Institute’s third-party testing platform supplier who connects test candidates via webcam to online proctors who monitor and record your exam session for integrity purposes.
-Recordings are retained for one (1) year to provide a record of examination integrity.
-We require partners and suppliers to comply with data protection law, but we are not directly responsible for their privacy practices.
+DevOps Institute certification examinations are conducted through DevOps Institute’s third-party testing platform supplier.
+We require such partners and suppliers to comply with applicable data protection laws, but we are not directly responsible for their privacy practices.
 For information on those practices, please refer to the privacy policies of the testing platforms who provide you with training, course content and certification services.

 Online Testing Account

 All DevOps Institute examination candidates must register with our testing platform in order to register for a certification examination.
 Registration will establish an account with DevOps Institute’ testing platform and you will be asked to voluntarily provide personal information, such as your name and email address, that we need to deliver certifications and to keep a record of your results.